Asadaaaaa/Asadaaaaa/README.md

 <h1 align="center">Hi 👋, I'm Mikail Asada</h1>

 <p align="center">Currently I'm a Software Engineering student at the Universitas Pendidikan Indonesia.
-I'm very interested in software development, and now im studying and developing several preject applications using such as tech stack like React, ReactNative, MongoDB, MySQL, ExpressJS, and mostly integrations use NodeJS.
+I'm very interested in software development, and now im studying and developing several project applications using such as tech stack like React, ReactNative, MongoDB, MySQL, ExpressJS, and mostly integrations use NodeJS.
 You can see all my portfolio project here, I'm currently figuring out what to focus on for my tech specialization</p>

 [![Image](https://holopin.me/asada)](https://holopin.io/@asada)